heptarch/heptarch.github.io/drafts/demon.md

 talking for hours.
 There is a plate of crumbs beside them.
 Rumpelstiltskin clicks his fingers and the scones reappear.
-"The capacity of the entropy bath scales with area, so the confining potential kneecaps me.
-Ha!
-But I still have a few tricks up my sleeve.
-Begoo!"
+"The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my budget.
+But I still have a few tricks up my sleeve!
+Begoo.
+Ha!"
 The logs in fire crackle and slowly unburn.

 <p align="center">
   ⁂